NK Cell Therapy-NK-cells-for-Cancer

 Natural Killer Cell Cancer Immunotherapy

 The Human immune system is always finding ways to prevent cancer by utilizing NK Cells or Natural Killer cells.
-Our immune system can and does destroy precancerous cells, cancerous cells and viruses while recognizing and not harming the healthy cells.
-The Regeneration center has developed an innovative targeted therapy (Autologous NK cellular immunotherapy) & nk cell activation protocol using the patient’s own immune system to fight and destroy cancer.
+Our immune system can and does destroy precancerous cells, cancerous cells, and viruses while recognizing them and not harming healthy cells.
+The Regeneration Center has developed an innovative targeted therapy (Autologous NK cellular immunotherapy) & nk cell activation protocol using the patient’s immune system to fight and destroy cancer.

-Our unique activated lymphocyte therapy works by infusing harvested autologous Enriched NK cells form the patients’ immune system’s to directly assault and kill the invading cancer cells.
-NK Cells or ” T killer cells” are a kind of white blood cell known as a lymphocyte.
+Our unique activated lymphocyte therapy infuses harvested autologous Enriched NK cells from the patient’s immune system to assault and destroy the invading cancer cells directly.
+NK Cells or ” T killer cells” are a kind of white blood cell known as lymphocytes.
 These lymphocytes are part of the congenital immune system in humans.[2]

 Allogeneic NK cells

-Allogeneic NK cell therapies derived from primary cells blood, cord blood [CB], cord tissue assist the Regeneration Center with rapid NK cell manufacturing capabilities.
-Allogeneic (donor-derived nk cells) therapies derived from primary cells such as blood, cord blood [CB], and cord tissue have the advantage of providing a rapid NK cell manufacturing capability.
-These cell based therapies involve obtaining primary cells from blood or other tissue sources, isolating and expanding the NK cells in the laboratory, and then administering them to patients.
-Unlike autologous therapies, which require the patient’s own cells to be harvested and processed, Donor NK Cell (allogeneic) therapies can be manufactured in advance and kept in stock for immediate use by patients with cancer.
+Allogeneic NK cell therapies derived from primary cells blood, cord blood [CB], and cord tissue assist the Regeneration Center with rapid NK cell manufacturing capabilities.
+Allogeneic (donor-derived NK cells) therapies derived from primary cells such as blood, cord blood [CB], and cord tissue have the advantage of providing a rapid NK cell manufacturing capability.
+These cell-based therapies involve obtaining primary cells from blood or other tissue sources, isolating and expanding the NK cells in the laboratory, and administering them to patients.
+Unlike autologous NK therapies, which require the patient’s cells to be harvested and processed, Donor NK Cell (allogeneic) therapies can be manufactured in advance and kept in stock for immediate use by patients with cancer.

 NK cell activating